 The social determinants of health impact both chronic physical conditions and mental health.
 Key aspects of prevention include increasing physical activity, access to nutritious foods, ensuring adequate income and fostering social inclusion and social support.
 This creates opportunities to enhance protective factors2Protective factor.
 Protective factors are conditions or attributes (skills, strengths, resources, supports or coping strategies) in individuals, families, communities or the larger society that help people deal more effectively with stressful events and mitigate or eliminate risk in families and communities. and reduce risk factors related to aspects of mental and physical health.

-Understanding the links between mind and body is the first step in developing strategies to reduce the incidence of co-existing conditions and support those already living with mental health challenges and chronic physical conditions.
+Understanding the link between mind and body is the first step in developing strategies to reduce the incidence of co-existing conditions and support those already living with mental health challenges and chronic physical conditions.

 Promoting mental health : concepts, emerging evidence, practice : summary report / a report from the World Health Organization, Department of Mental Health and Substance Abuse in collaboration with the Victorian Health Promotion Foundation (VicHealth) and the University of Melbourne.
 (2004)3World Health Organization.
 (2004).
 Promoting Mental Health: Summary Report.
 Retrieved from http://www.who.int/mental_health/evidence/en/promoting_mhh.pdf.